SFU-CMPT-201/a2-pub/README.md

   many arguments there are and what the second argument is.
 The format of the output should be the number of arguments followed by a single space followed by the second argument.
 This *must* be your format.
 Otherwise, the grader will fail.
-* Create a script named `2.variables.3.sh` which takes a filename as its first argument and creates a dated copy of the file.
-For example, if our file was named file1.txt it would create a copy named 2023-08-02_file1.txt.
-(To achieve this you will probably want to play with command substitution and the command `date`)
 * Create a script named `2.variables.2.sh` which prints a random word.
 There is a file containing a list of words (usually /usr/share/dict/words or /usr/dict/words).
 Print a random word from that file.
 A few hints: